Irritable bowel syndrome (IBS)

 Most of the time, doctors can diagnose IBS from the symptoms.
 Your doctor will ask you about your symptoms and past health and will do a physical exam.

 In some cases, you may need other tests, such as stool analysis or blood tests.
 These tests can help your doctor rule out other problems that might be causing your symptoms.
-Most people won't need tests.
-But some people may need them because of their age and symptoms.
-The amount of testing you get depends on several things: your age, how your symptoms come on and how severe they are, and how you respond to your first treatment.
+People with diarrhea as part of their symptoms usually need testing.
+What tests you need depend on your symptoms and your age.

 Tests may include a blood test for celiac disease and a complete blood count.
-Other tests include sedimentation rate, which checks for inflammation in the body, and a stool analysis.
-A thyroid function test or a colonoscopy is sometimes done.
+Other tests can include stool tests for colon inflammation and infection.
+A colonoscopy is sometimes done.

 Treatment